BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-02-how-to-manage-hundreds-of-templates.md

 This results in, approximately, one hundred design elements per client.
 However, not all components are always specific, and an **inheritance** system is in place to allow clients to reuse default atoms, molecules, or organisms while applying the tokens corresponding to their brand.

-The objectives and expectations vary greatly among clients, resulting in numerous graphical element evolutions.
+The objectives and expectations vary greatly among clients, resulting in **numerous graphical element evolutions**.
 Managing the creation and progression of these elements through different processes is a major challenge in tracking designs across each platform.
-These demands sometimes lead to different integrations.
+These demands sometimes lead to **different integrations**.
 Whether or not the default design is inherited is crucial information to avoid manually comparing the app designs with documentation, which can lead to misunderstandings and wasted time during validation and approval processes.

-## One versioning to rules them all
+## One versioning to rule them all

 Therefore, implementing a versioning system became essential to continue enriching and evolving our client’s design systems.
 To ensure its interest and effectiveness, this system had to address several issues: